 - Tomato Hornworms: Handpick and remove.

-LifeSpace Gardens are lined with a food safe Liner and stained with an all-natural oil and plant-based finish to protect your plants from any chemicals.
+LifeSpace Gardens are lined with a specially-selected, technically-woven, foodsafe and waterproof liner.
+It is 100% safe and approved for growing food.
+We offer wood finishing stains that are pet and human-friendly, and/or all-natural oil and plant-based, to protect your plants from any undesireable chemicals.
 We advocate the use of organic soil and chemical-free gardening methods so that you can grow safe and nutritious food.

 Your garden is designed for square foot gardening.
 There is less wasted space and less weeds when using the square foot gardening method so your garden can produce higher yields.
 You may find yourself spending about an hour a week maintaining and harvesting from your garden.